chriskyfung/AutoFetcher-IG-Stories-to-GDrive/docs/index.md

    - x-ig-www-claim
    : The value of `x-ig-www-claim` request-header field sends when you browse `www.instagram.com` with logging in to an account.

-   - x-instagram-ajax 🆕🆕
+   - x-instagram-ajax ⛔
-   : The value of `x-instagram-ajax` request-header field sends when you browse `www.instagram.com` with logging in to an account.
+  : This field has been deprecated from Build 2023.02.14 (= Library v7).

    - cookie
    : The value of `cookie` request-header field sends when you browse `www.instagram.com` with logging in to an account.